wolthers/SpriteClip.js/README.md

 -----------
 The Spriteclip object is exposed as a jQuery plugin but all logic is kept in a classic object.
 This means that you can choose to instantiate either via the plugin or via the SpriteClip constructor.

-If you instantiate via the plugin, the instance is stored in the jQuery elements data-spriteClip attribute so it can easily be retrieved through the DOM.
+If you instantiate via the plugin, the instance is stored in the jQuery elements data-spriteClip attribute so that later, it can easily be retrieved through the DOM.

 	var options = {
 	        totalFrames: 6, 		//Required - the number of frames in the sprite
 	        frameRate: 30, 			//Optional - the framerate the clip should play at
 	        frameWidth: 35, 		//Optional - width of each frame - defaults to elements width + padding - border
 	        frameHeight: 100, 		//Optional - height of each frame - defaults to elements height + padding - border
-	        layout: "horizontal", 	//Optional - the layout of the sprite
+	        layout: "horizontal", 	//Optional - the layout of the sprite - "horizontal" or "vertical"
-	        stops: [] 				//Optional - an array of frames to stop at },
+	        stops: [] 				//Optional - an array of frames to always stop at - can be set with the stops method },
 	     clip;